mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-In honor of all the climbing the previous Wednesday, and the huge ride on Saturday, and the longest run in a while on Monday....
+In honor of all the climbing the previous [Wednesday](ironman2022-4weeksout?wed), and the huge ride on [Saturday](ironman2022-4weeksout?sat), and the longest run in a while on [Monday](javascript:flick('mon');)...
 This ride should be flatter!
 Time in the bars getting comfy.

 Ride 3:00.
 Peninsula loop is perfect.
 Get your aerobar time, get in your groove.
 Fuel, hydrate, get comfy.
 Then see how you feel off the bike.
 Never too hard on this ride.
 Riding efficiently and covering ground as easily/smoothly as possible.